-LMU is approved by the State Approving Agency for the training of veterans and their eligible dependents.
-The coordinator for veterans' assistance assists eligible students in registering for the GI Bill, the Veterans
+LMU is approved by the Tennessee and Florida State Approving Agency for the training of educational veterans and their eligible dependents at selected sites within those states.
+The coordinator for veterans'

-Rehabilitation Program, and the Post-Vietnam Era Veterans Program.
+assistance assists eligible students in registering for the GI Bill®, the Veterans Rehabilitation Program, and the Post-Vietnam Era Veterans Program.
 LMU also participates in the Yellow Ribbon Program.
 The Director of Community College Relations and Veterans Services coordinates the campus-related Veterans Affairs.
 For more information, contact Veterans Affairs at 423.869.6279.